 - include persons with the understanding, skill, experience or capability needed to undertake the review.

-2.7.3 The panel Chairperson will be an external person with recent high level leadership and management experience in or of Academic Governance elsewhere that has a similar focus or orientation.
+2.6.3 The panel Chairperson will have recent high level leadership and management experience in or of Academic Governance elsewhere that has a similar focus or orientation.

 - seek approval from the Portfolio Manager to contact persons on the short-list to ascertain their interest in becoming members or the Chairperson of the review panel

 - following contact with potential panel members, use the standard panel appointment form to recommend to the Portfolio Manager the appointment of the Chairperson and other members of the review panel.

 2.6.5 The Portfolio Manager will determine and appoint the review panel members and Chairperson, and provide the Review Support Officer with a copy of the signed review panel appointment form.